Warconn/coachv2/README.md

 ### Reverse line movement API
 - `GET /api/recommendations?limit=50` – returns the most recent reverse line movement alerts persisted by the ingestion worker.
 - `POST /api/ingest` – runs an on-demand ingestion cycle (also wired to the dashboard button).

+### Dashboard tips
+- Use the League, Sportsbook, and Confidence dropdowns to narrow the table to the alerts you care about most.
+- Click any sortable column header (Triggered, Signal, Confidence, etc.) to toggle ascending/descending order.
+- Hover the info icon in the "When should I bet?" panel for reminders on how to interpret the reverse-move signal and what factors to double-check before betting.
+- The **Run Ingestion** button triggers the same ingestion worker immediately, giving you up-to-the-minute lines outside the scheduled cadence.

 ## Project Status
 - [x] Repository scaffolding